House Price Watch

 100 most expensive houses in Milton Clevedon

-In the charming area of Milton Clevedon, part of Mendip, the real estate market has seen some fascinating transactions over the years.
-The most expensive house, sold for £650,000 in 2005, stands in stark contrast to the least expensive at £85,950.
-Notably, eight houses on this list are located on the same street, Bruton Road.
-Since 1995, there have been 14 sales, with the latest sale occurring in 2022, showcasing the area's evolving property landscape.
+In the charming area of Milton Clevedon, part of Mendip, the real estate market has seen a range of sales over the years.
+The most expensive house sold for an impressive £650,000 in 2005, while the least expensive fetched £85,950.
+Since 1995, there have been 14 sales, with the latest transaction occurring in 2022.
+Interestingly, 8 of these homes are located on the same street, Bruton Road, showcasing a unique community vibe.

 Sold in September 2005